-Since the healthcare field is currently experiencing a boom, it stands to reason that there would also be a great need for medical and health services managers.
-Also known as hospital managers or hospital administrators, these professionals are needed to run our nation’s healthcare facilities.
-The 32% projected increase in employment opportunities for medical and health services managers will yield nearly 140,000 new positions, according to the Bureau of Labor Statistics (BLS).
-It is important to note, however, that MPA holders may need a specialization in health services administration in order to qualify for these niche-specific jobs.
+There is a great demand for medical and health services managers.
+This need has increased since the start of the pandemic.
+These health services managers are also known as hospital managers or administrators.
+These administrators are needed to run our healthcare facilities.
+The 32% projected increase translates to nearly 140,000 new positions, according to the Bureau of Labor Statistics (BLS).
+Note that MPA holders may need a specialization in health services administration for these jobs.

 Operations Research Analyst

 Operations research analysts are currently in high demand.
 This is due with the rise of big data.
 According to the BLS jobs in this field are expected to grow by 25% between 2020 and 2030.
 This growth is a direct result of technological advancements in operations research.
 There is also an increased demand for efficiency within organizations.
 Trained operations research analysts, including those who hold an MPA, can expect more than 25,000 new employment opportunities by the end of the decade.

 Projected Job Growth: 17%

 The job of a financial manager is one of the fastest-growing occupations for MPA grads.
 The BLS attributes this growth to the expansion of the general economy.
 It cites that financial managers who specialize in risk management will likely have the best opportunities in the field.
 The projected 17% growth in jobs will result in more than 118,000 new employment opportunities.
 This includes qualified professionals with an MPA.